 And, at 16.3hh, he's producing foals that have height too.

-Supermodel is owned and was imported from Denmark by the leading Sportaloosa stud Cayuse Sportaloosas in NSW, Australia.
+Supermodel was imported from Denmark by the leading Sportaloosa stud Cayuse Sportaloosas in NSW, Australia.

 See his foals here (2016 onwards) and plan one of your own.
 You won't be disappointed!

 Frozen semen is stored at Equibreed and can be purchased from us by the dose OR on a pregnancy basis (insemination at Equibreed only).